FridaWikell/frisa-booking/README.md

 ### User Stories

 For the project, five different Epics were created.
 To them, a total of 23 user stories were created.
 To view all user stories, they are viewable at the [Projects board](https://github.com/users/FridaWikell/projects/4/views/1).
-All user stories were assigned one of following class; Must have, Should have, Could have and Won't have.
-Each of the user stories were also assigned a point depending on how much time they were estimated to take.
+All user stories were assigned one of the following classes; Must have, Should have, Could have or Won't have.
+Each of the user stories were also assigned points depending on how much time they were estimated to take.

 | Class | Points | Percentage of total points |
 | -------------- | --------- | --------------- |